SavageCore/satisfactorytools-presets-userscript/README.md

 # satisfactorytools-presets-userscript

-> A userscript to export Stratagem data
+> A userscript to enhance Satisfactory Tools with Presets functionality.

 ## Install